Aboriginal Flag: Meaning and Origins

 However, it wasn't until 1997 that the Federal Court of Australia officially recognised Harold Thomas as the author, after non-Indigenous producers had profited from sale of the emblem for over twenty-five years.

-The decision in 1997 meant it was now protected under the Copyright Act 1968 and can only be reproduced in accordance with this legislation or with the permission of Mr Thomas.
+The decision in 1997 meant it was protected under the Copyright Act 1968 and could only be reproduced in accordance with this legislation or with the permission of Mr Thomas.
+Over the years that followed Mr Thomas leased reproduction rights to different companies.

 In 2019 the Minister for Indigenous Australians, Ken Wyatt AM, met with Harold Thomas following various concerns around its reproduction and use.
-In a media statement, both expressed they are committed to this emblem continuing to play a unifying role with people and communities right across Australia.
+In a media statement, both expressed they were committed to the flag continuing to play a unifying role with people and communities right across Australia.

 Torres Strait Islander Flag: Origins and Meaning